danog/MadelineProtoDocs/docs/API_docs/constructors/appWebViewResultUrl.md

-Contains the link that must be used to open a [named bot web app](https://core.telegram.org/api/bots/webapps#named-bot-web-apps).
+Contains the link that must be used to open a [direct link Mini App](https://core.telegram.org/api/bots/webapps#direct-link-mini-apps).

 ### Attributes: